Charles Courtenay, 19th Earl of Devon: Education and career

+In 2025, Devon called for the House of Lords to abolish the use of the word "Lord" to describe its peers, calling the chamber itself "gendered" and "discriminatory."
+He lost his position with the abolition of hereditary membership.

+In 2026, Devon criticized primogeniture and the order of succession for hereditary peerages, saying that they are "unfair" and "inappropriate", and advocated for equal opportunities for both male and female descendants of peers.

 Personal life

 Courtenay married the American actress A. J. Langer in a civil ceremony in 2004.
 A formal wedding later took place on 30 April 2005, in Los Angeles.
 With his father's death in 2015, the then Lord Courtenay succeeded to his father's peerage and estate, becoming the 19th Earl of Devon.

 Devon and Langer have two children.
 Devon announced that he had filed for divorce in November 2023.
 In February 2024, Devon filed to dismiss the couple's divorce application “without prejudice” and remains separated from Langer.
+They later divorced.